Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

 	};

 	The HWMON_CHANNEL_INFO() macro can and should be used when possible.
-	With this macro, the above example can be simplified to
+	With this macro, the woke above example can be simplified to

 	static const struct hwmon_channel_info * const lm75_info[] = {
 		HWMON_CHANNEL_INFO(chip,